center4ml/shimnet/Readme.md

 ### input format

-The spectrum file for reconstruction should be in the format of two columns separated by a space and without the sign at the end of the line at the end of the file(example below):
+The spectrum file for reconstruction should be in the format of two columns separated by a space and without the sign at the end of the line at the end of the file.
+The first column is frequency in ppm, the second is the intensity.
+The frequency values ​​should be in ascending order (example below):
 ```csv
 -1.97134	0.0167137
 -1.97085	-0.00778748